Heng Kiong teaches Information Technology, including business analytics and management information systems, at a tertiary institute.

-Unblocking the Blockchain: What Is Blockchain?
+Part 1: What Is Blockchain?

 Get introduced to the fundamentals of blockchain and find out how businesses can leverage this technology to improve efficiency and increase security.

 The financial system is going through a major structural change.
 Recent developments suggest that cryptocurrencies such as Bitcoin will drive the economy.
-Currently, the “Bitcoin” economy is valued at close to US$70 billion, and growing.
+Currently, the “Bitcoin” economy is valued at close to US$70 billion and growing.
 Many businesses are “sitting up,” waiting for the next developments.
 At the same time, they are trying to understand the Bitcoin phenomenon and Blockchain, and what they mean for the future of their businesses.

 Since their beginnings in 2009, Bitcoin and Blockchain have changed the way we see and store data forever.
 Experts believe that the blockchain platform alone represents a robust and truly decentralized medium for recording electronic transactions—something that has become commonplace in all modern businesses.
-Smart contracts, which are based on Blockchains, provide a way to make and manage business agreement.
+Smart contracts, which are based on Blockchains, provide a way to make and manage business agreements.

 Most people often use the terms Bitcoin and Blockchain interchangeably.
 Are they the same thing?
 What do they mean for businesses today and into the future?

 This article is suitable for senior executives, managers and professionals with a keen interest in Blockchain and how Blockchain will potentially shape and impact businesses.

 These topics will be discussed

 What Is a Blockchain?